-Previous studies have shown that K562 cells can exhibit both erythroid and megakaryocyte markers in absence of any inducing agent (Rowley et al., 1992) and this is parallel to our results shown in Fig. 7.
-Surface marker expression of K562 cells at the start of a culture, Day 0, showed high percentages of Gly-A, CD71 and CD41 positive cells.
-Culture of cells in TCP, with or without stroma, displayed no considerable difference in the percentage of Gly-A (late erythroid marker) positive cells but a significant increase in CD13 positive cells was observed (Fig. 7A and B) in stromasupported culture.
-This result suggests that stroma cell contact may be responsible for proliferation and differentiation of myeloid/monocytic progenitors, and could attribute from growth factors produced by HS-5 stromal cells, such as IL-1, IL-6, G-CSF, and LIF, which showed to induce differentiation to myeloid and macrophage/monocyte lineages (Cohen et al., 1992; Metcalf, 1989; Yamamoto-Yamaguchi et al., 1989).
-Besides the effects of endogenously produced factors, emerging evidence showed that cell-cell interactions, playing an essential role in HSC regulation of normal hematopoiesis, may be as equally important for stromal cell-mediated inhibition in leukemic cell
+Previous studies have shown that K562 cells can exhibit both erythroid and megakaryocyte markers in absence of any inducing agent (Rowley et al. 1992) and this is parallel to our results shown in Figure 7.
+Surface marker expression of K562 cells at the start of a culture, day 0, showed high percentages of Gly-A, CD71 and CD41 positive cells.
+Direct contact culture in TCP and HFBR displayed no considerable difference in the percentage of Gly-A (late erythroid marker) positive cells but a significant increase in CD13 positive cells was observed (Figure 7B and 7C).
+An increase in CD13 positive cells which was not observed in the suspension culture suggests that stroma-supported cultures favor the expansion of myeloid progenitors.
+This could be an attritube from growth factors produced by HS-5 stromal cells, such as IL-1, IL-6, G-CSF and LIF, which showed to induce differentiation to myeloid and macrophage/monocyte lineages (Cohen et al. 1992; Metcalf 1989; Yamamoto-Yamaguchi et al. 1989).
+Besides the effects of endogenously-produced factors, emerging evidence showed that cell-cell interactions, playing an essential role in HSC regulation of normal hematopoiesis, may be as equally important for stromal cell-mediated inhibition in leukemic cell differentiation (Weber and Tykocinski 1994).
+A difference in CD13 expression between the loose and adherent cell population (38.09% and 99.86% respectively) found in HFBR culture (Figure 7C) lean toward this hypothesis.
+Loosely adherent cells which do not benefit from direct cell-cell contact with HS-5 stromal cells tend toward a more mature cell population which have likely lost their adhesive properties.
+Thus a low percentage of CD13 surface expression in loosely adherent cells is preserved; their profile resembles suspension culture in TCP control (27.63%) (Figure 7B) but loosely adherent cells show slightly greater numbers of CD13 positive cells due to the presence of exogenously secreted growth factors supporting myeloid proliferation.
+Direct contact culture in TCP displayed two populations of CD13 positive cells at low and mid-level expressions, this corresponds to loosely-adherent and adherent populations observed in the HFBR culture.
+Bone marrow stromal cells in a direct contact culture have so far shown no inhibitory effects on the differentiation potential of K562 cells in the presence of a stimulatory factor.